Silverpeas/silverpeas-ui-compressor/README.md

     --preserve-semi
-        Preserve unnecessary semicolons (such as right before a '}') This option is useful when compressed code has to be run through JSLint (which is the case of YUI for example)
+        Preserve unnecessary semicolons (such as right before a '}') This option is useful when compressed code has to be run through JSLint

     --disable-optimizations
         Disable all the built-in micro optimizations.